KrisLiu7/Aurora-RDS-ElastiCache-Redis/README.md

 # Aurora-RDS-ElastiCache-Redis

-# Hero Data Caching System with Aurora and Redis
+# Data Caching System with Aurora and Redis

 This repository contains the code and documentation for a hero data caching system implemented on AWS.
 The system uses Amazon Aurora MySQL for persistent storage and Amazon ElastiCache Redis for caching, with an AWS Lambda function handling data access.